cbolson/sandbox-react/Breaking-bad/README.md

 ## To do

-- use JSON array of chemical symbols to then also add their numeric value
+- Convert to use JSON array of chemical symbols to then also add their numeric value
 - Change functionality to create the logo on button click rather than on change.
+- IDEA - Convert to string as opposed to 2 words.
+Breakify each word in string

 ## Sources